-In 2021 the Russian economy demonstrated positive dynamics in recovery from the pandemic.
+In the first half of 2022 financial year the Russian economy demonstrated positive dynamics in recovery from the pandemic.
 This trend was also supported by the global economic recovery and higher prices on global commodity markets.
-However, higher prices on certain markets in Russia and globally also contribute to the inflation in Russia.
-The main customers of the Group are operating in the agricultural sector which has not been significantly affected by the spread of the Coronavirus infection, that was declared as a pandemic on 11 March 2020 by the World Health Organization.
-The Group did not have any restrictions in its activities.
+The main customers of the Group are operating in the agricultural sector which has not been significantly affected by the spread of the Coronavirus infection, and the Group did not have massive restrictions in its activities.